laminlabs/lamin-blog/docs/vitessce.md

 4. **Deploy and share interactive visualizations.** Vitessce visualizations can be shared by [hosting data](https://vitessce.io/docs/data-hosting/) in cloud object storage and either deploying a [standalone website](https://vitessce.io/docs/tutorial-gh-pages/) or including the JSON configuration in a [URL](https://vitessce.io/#?edit=true).
 5. **Access data from multiple file formats.** Data can be loaded from [multiple file formats](https://vitessce.io/docs/data-types-file-types/), including the scverse `AnnData`, `MuData`, and `SpatialData` formats and the Open Microscopy Environment OME-TIFF and OME-Zarr formats.

-## Visualizing data stored in different locations
+## Visualizing data across locations

 The Vitessce Python package contains features to view data stored both locally and remotely.
 As Vitessce is a web-based framework, this often entails pointing to data via URL (localhost URLs and absolute URLs to object storage systems, respectively).